snowflakedb/snowpark-python/snowpark_style_guide.md

 )
 ```

-Type hint works for Stored Procedures as well:
+Type hints work for stored procedures as well:

 ```python
 from snowflake.snowpark.functions import sproc